JaKooLit/Ubuntu-Hyprland/README.md

 ## KooL's Hyprland Dots very own wiki
 - KooL's Dots [`WIKI`](https://github.com/JaKooLit/Hyprland-Dots/wiki) .
 In that wiki are FAQ, TIPS, Changelogs, and more

+### 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***
+> [!IMPORTANT]
+> This is very Important for Debian and Ubuntu Dots
+- Some parts of KooL's Hyprland Dots [`LINK`](https://github.com/JaKooLit/Hyprland-Dots) are not compatible on Debian and Ubuntu especially the hyprland settings.
+- That is the reason the DOTS for those distro's are "fixed" and they are being pulled on the releases.
+This releases are NOT in any of the branches of the KooL's Hyprland Dots.

+- for Debian and Ubuntu if you want to update from newest KooL's dots versions (main branch), after running copy.sh, you will have 100% error which will appear on top.
+However, Hyprland is very good in pin pointing those errors.
+- You can simply just remove those lines or add # on those lines.
+Then, it should be ok.